 “And the Word became flesh and dwelt amongst us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.”
 (John 1:14)

-The other truth is that believing in the Trinity exalts the person of Jesus, because represents Him as God.
-Of course, He came as a simple man, but was something much greater at the same time – much more than any prophet or godly man before or after Him.
+The other truth is that believing in the Trinity exalts the person of Jesus because it represents Him as God.
+Of course, He came as a simple man but was much greater at the same time – much more than any prophet or godly man before or after Him.
 And this is what the whole Bible is doing – exalting the person of Jesus.
 Do you think God will share His glory with someone else?
 Of course not.

 “For my own sake, for my own sake, I will do it; for how should My name be profaned?
 And I will not give My glory to another.”
 (Isaiah 48:11)

 This confirms that Jesus is God.
-We know this because how else was God going to glorify Him and exalt Him so much, if He cannot share and give His glory to anyone else as this verse says?
+We know this because how else would God glorify Him and exalt Him so much if He cannot share and give His glory to anyone else, as this verse says?
 He did it because by exalting and giving His glory to Jesus, He gave it to Himself.
 Jesus is in the Father, and the Father is in Jesus.
-Glorifying Jesus is actually glorifying God, because in Him is what God represents, and in Him is the essence of God.
+Glorifying Jesus is actually glorifying God because in Him is what God represents, and in Him is the essence of God.
 John 1:18 tells us that He was in the bosom of the Father.

 From the way we see how Jesus is exalted in the Bible, we conclude that this all makes Him the same as God, as Isaiah 48:11 says that God will not share His glory with anyone else.
-For Jesus we cannot say that He is another God or even in the same status as God, but God Himself.
-Because God is one.
-And the Father, the Son and the Spirit are one.
-Therefore, we conclude that not believing in the Trinity, diminishes the importance of Jesus.
-It places Him just there, as another extraordinary man.
+For Jesus, we cannot say He is another God or even in the same status as God, but God Himself because God is one.
+And the Father, the Son, and the Spirit are one.
+Therefore, we conclude that not believing in the Trinity diminishes the importance of Jesus.
+It places Him just there as another extraordinary man.

-There have been many extraordinary men throughout the history, amongst the Christian and non-Christian world.
-Some were right in the eyes of some people, some other not.
+Many extraordinary men have existed throughout history amongst the Christian and non-Christian worlds.
+Some were right in some people’s eyes; others were not.

-But we need to know that here we are speaking about the author of our salvation—Jesus Christ—the one through whom everything was created and will judge everyone in the final day.
+But we need to know that here we speak about the author of our salvation—Jesus Christ—the one through whom everything was created and will judge everyone on the final day.
 That’s why we cannot say He was just an extraordinary man, or just a good example for all (and He indeed was), or that we can measure up with Him.
-Of course, He left us an example, so that we can follow His steps and overcome struggles and battles in His name.But He will always be much more than us.
-Here we are speaking about Jesus, part of the Holy Trinity, equal to God, not being another God, but God Himself – YHWH.
-Why else do you think that His blood is sufficient for salvation, and He was so pure and blameless?
+Of course, He left us an example so we can follow His steps and overcome struggles and battles in His name.But He will always be much more than us.
+Here we are speaking about Jesus, part of the Holy Trinity, equal to God, not another God, but God Himself – YHWH.
+Why else do you think that His blood is sufficient for salvation and that He was so pure and blameless?
 Why was this sacrifice so great and capable of redeeming?
-Exactly because Jesus did it and only He could have done it.
+Exactly because Jesus did it, and only He could have done it.

-We can see the Trinity’s presence in many parts of the Bible, both in the Old and the New Testament.
-One is in Genesis 18 where we see three messengers sent by God to Abraham.
-He receives them as his guests and after that; they depart to destroy the city of Sodom and Gomorra.
-We see that two of them go, and one still remains with Abraham.
-I personally always thought all of them went to Sodom, but I noticed only two went there.
+We can see Trinity’s presence in many parts of the Bible, both in the Old and the New Testament.
+One is in Genesis 18, where we see three messengers sent by God to Abraham.
+He receives them as his guests, and after that, they depart to destroy the city of Sodom and Gomorra.
+We see that two of them go, and one remains with Abraham.
+I always thought all of them went to Sodom, but then I noticed that only two went there.
 The other one remains, and He is the one Abraham calls Lord in the same way as he speaks with God Himself, imploring Him to have mercy on Sodom.
 (Genesis 18:22-33)

 There is the parable of the barren fig tree in Luke 13:6-9

 We see a man having a fig tree planted in his vineyard.
-Definitely, we are that tree, and the man is God.
-We haven’t been bearing fruit for all the time of our life and we deserve to be cut down.
-To the tree can be compared the whole humanity in general and us as well, speaking in a personal way.
+Definitely, we are that tree, and the owner of the vineyard is God.
+We haven’t been bearing fruit for all the time of our lives and deserve to be cut down.
+The tree can be compared with the whole of humanity in general and us as well, speaking in a personal way.
 What happened and what actually saved the tree was the vineyard’s keeper.
 He interfered and asked the vineyard owner to give the tree another chance to bear fruit.
-He gave it some more time and a special treatment which would help the tree to bear fruit.
-If the tree wouldn’t bring any fruit in the next year, was still going to be cut.
+He gave it some more time and special treatment, which would help the tree bear fruit.
+If the tree wouldn’t bring any fruit in the next year, it would still be cut.
 In this case, we see Jesus giving this opportunity to all of us through His sacrifice.
-He gave us not only another opportunity, but also a special care and help through His blood.
+He gave us not only another opportunity but also special care and help through His blood.
 All this through faith in what He has done.
 We see the other side of God.
 The one that represents mercy.
-We all know God is extremely just, and He cannot bear with any sin, but in the same time, He has provided a solution.
-Knowing that He cannot bear with it, that by His nature He cannot stand at this sin and whoever commits something wrong needs to pay for it, He found a way for people not to pay what they deserve.
+We all know God is extremely just, and He cannot bear any sin, but at the same time, He has provided a solution.
+Knowing that He cannot bear with it, that by His nature He cannot stand at this sin, and whoever commits something wrong needs to pay for it, He found a way for people not to pay what they deserve.
 And as justice needs to be served, He decided to pay instead of us.
 Here we see the mercy part of God.
-He knows that justice needs to be served, but He also had a pity on us.
-He didn’t want to see us suffering and He decided to give us an opportunity.
-God is merciful and He expresses this mercy through Jesus.
-In Him He expressed the whole mercy He was having when He sent Him on the earth and in Him He will express the whole judgment one day, since He told Him to cut the fig tree if it doesn’t bear fruit after the opportunity given to it.
+He knows that justice needs to be served, but He also had pity on us.
+He didn’t want to see us suffering and decided to give us an opportunity.
+God is merciful, and He expresses this mercy through Jesus.
+In Him, He expressed the whole mercy He was having when He sent Him on the earth, and in Him, He will express the entire judgment one day since He told Him to cut the fig tree if it doesn’t bear fruit after the opportunity given to it.
 (Luke 13:7)

-Those who believe obviously will bear fruit and who don’t, will not enter into this promise.
+Those who believe obviously will bear fruit, and those who don’t will enter this promise.

 This parable shows how the vineyard keeper advises the owner to keep the tree.
-Just think, would God receive an advice from someone lower than Him, since He is all powerful and all-knowing God?
+Just think, would God receive advice from someone lower than Him since He is an all-powerful and all-knowing God?
 Of course not.
-But here we see the same person, but with different sides represented from Himself.
-I know that is difficult to understand or comprehend logically, but this is how it happened.
-For us, it is difficult to understand that He was there in the Son and in heaven, at the same time, and that He came in the form of a man.
-As we said before, this is a common thought today and it was before as well, that God cannot just be present here as a man, but He did.
+But here we see the same person, but with different sides represented by Himself.
+I know it is difficult to understand or comprehend logically, but this is how it happened.
+For us, it is difficult to comprehend that He was there in the Son and heaven at the same time and that He came in the form of a man.
+As we said before, this is a common thought today, and it was before as well, that God could not just be present here as a man, but He did.
 And still today, He abides in men, living in them by His Holy Spirit.
 Obviously, they are not equal to Jesus, but when the Spirit is in them, then yes, they understand and perceive the truth that comes from God.
 By this, we see that God wants to come closer to men; He wants to have a relationship with them.
 And this is the way He uses.

 If a person cannot receive from Him directly through His Spirit, then He might send another person to him to warn him, to give him the message.
-Same as He sent Jesus in the form of a man, so that His message can reach people.
-And also today He sends people inspired by His Holy Spirit to other people.
+Same as He sent Jesus in the form of a man so that His message can reach people.
+And also, today, He sends people inspired by His Holy Spirit to other people.
 The difference between them and Jesus obviously is that He was always and nonstop a perfect incarnation of the Father.
-Something that we cannot do, but the Holy Spirit can still fulfil His purposes through us if we allow Him.
+Something that we cannot do, but the Holy Spirit can still fulfill His purposes through us if we allow Him.

-And by all this we see that all leads to the Father.
+And by all this, we see that all lead to the Father.
 The work of both Spirit and the Son leads to the Father because all of them are one.
 And the work of the Son and the Spirit is to glorify the Father.

 “He will glorify Me, for He will take of what is Mine and declare it to you.
 All things that the Father has are Mine.
 Therefore I said that He will take of Mine and declare it to you.”
 (John 16:14, 15)

 Here we also see how the three of them work perfectly together as one because they are.
-We see the Holy Spirit will take of what is Jesus’ and we see also that all the things that the Father has are His.
+We see that the Holy Spirit will take of what is Jesus’, and we also see that all the things the Father has are His.
 And the work of the Spirit is to glorify God.
-By this we can see, if someone is a Christian and the Spirit of God dwells in him.
-If he glorifies the Father, if this is his desire.
-The believer will desire to glorify God, because the Holy Spirit will dwell in Him.
+By this, we can see if someone is a Christian and the Spirit of God dwells in him.
+If he glorifies the Father, if he has this desire.
+The believer will desire to glorify God because the Holy Spirit will dwell in Him.
 No one is capable by his own strength and desire to really glorify God, but the Holy Spirit helps Him.
 Only what we receive from Him is worthy enough to be given and received by Him.

-So, from all these Scriptures we see all three of them—the Father, the Son, and the Spirit.
+So, from all these Scriptures, we see all three of them—the Father, the Son, and the Spirit.
 Three, but one.
-Divided in three, probably because of how God wants and has to reach us.
-Still difficult to understand, but the fact is that Jesus couldn’t be just a normal person, a prophet, or a godly man because at the end, He died for the sins of the humanity.
+Divided into three, probably because of how God wants and has to reach us.
+Still difficult to understand, but the fact is that Jesus couldn’t be just an average person, a prophet, or a godly man because, in the end, He died for the sins of humanity.
 Any other person couldn’t have done that.
-I am not referring just to the fact He died, but that He loaded all those sins on Himself, and His blood being innocent was capable of forgiving the sins of those who believe.
+I am not referring just to the fact that He died but that He loaded all those sins on Himself, and His blood being innocent, was capable of forgiving the sins of those who believe.
 There was something much more to that than a good intention or a good deed.
 Where did the strength and power of Jesus to perform all that had come from?
 It was God’s power.

-Jesus represented the merciful part of God, while He came here in earth.
-Obviously, we need to know that God is not divided in parts.
-He is complete love, complete justice and complete mercy, but in that moment, while Jesus came amongst us, He represented the mercy.
+Jesus represented the merciful part of God while He came here on earth.
+Obviously, we need to know that God is not divided into parts.
+He is complete love, complete justice, and complete mercy, but at that moment, while Jesus came amongst us, He represented mercy.
 Jesus is God, so He is also complete, and we can see this by the fact that He will perform God’s judgment at the end as it is written in the book of Revelation (Revelation 19:11-16).
-He is the one sited on the right hand of the Power.
+He is the one seated on the right hand of the Power.
 We can say He is the right hand of God, through which He created everything.
-He is the one performing the action of God, He is that action Himself, since that everything was created by Him.
+He is the one performing God’s actions, He is that action Himself since everything was created by Him.